EbonyLouis/Demo-Day2/README.md

     1. Search the database for a patient (type letter 'a' or 'b' into search field)
     2. Click on the patient from a list of patients all beginning with that letter
     3. add photos to that patient's profile
+    4. add notes and mark them private or Public(can be seen by any user)
-    4. log in, signup, and logout
+    5. log in, signup, and logout
   ## Coming Soon:
     1. add new patients to the database
-    2. add notes and mark them private or Public(can be seen by any user)
     3. send messages to other therapist within the community
     4. progress page to view each patients progress (chart)
     5. send quick progress reports to enrolled parents